Ella Schmidt, MA, LPC Jungian Depth & Analytic Psychology

 Individual Sessions: $175

-Couples & Families: $275
+Couples & Families: $250

-Again, fees and time allotment are discussed prior to our first session.
+It is important that fees and time allotment are discussed prior to our first session.

 While I have always been passionate about psychology and understanding human development, there was an episode of This American Life that profoundly impacted me and my approach to this work.
 I was in my traineeship at the time when it originally aired on September 15th, 2006, and the episode is titled Unconditional Love.
 Have tissues nearby. https://www.thisamericanlife.org/317/unconditional-love